 Wallpaper is cool again, y’all!
 I recently wall papered one wall in our master bedroom, and it’s seriously one of my favorite DIY projects I’ve done in a long time.
 It’s kind of like vaccuming, it makes a big impact in a little mount of time.
 A lot of bang for your buck, if you will.
 One wall including 6 cut outs and one large cut for a window took me less than 3 hours.
 Truth.
 The best wallpapers?
 Temporary!
 Self Adhesive or removable, this kind of wallpaper goes by a few names these days.
 It is a glorious invention for people who like to change their mind.
 The wall paper can peel right off without messing up your walls.
 Temporary wallpaper even works well in rentals.
 So, I showed you the big master bedroom reveal a few days ago…

 Today, I want to share some tips and tricks for putting up temporary wall paper.
 For starters, I used Tempaper Peonies Noir.
 Also fair to note that via the Tempaper site, they say not to apply wall paper to textured walls.
 Oopsie.
 I’ve got a toddler and an infant, and no time to un texture my walls.
 Honestly though, I have lightly textured walls and it turned out great.
 If you press really hard and look super close up, you can see where the texture pokes through.
 More deets and pics below.

 UPDATE: If I could do it over again, I would de texture my wall.
 Also fair to note that if you are using a dark background wall paper, I would suggest painting your wall a dark shade.
 If you leave your wall white there is no room for error if the paper shifts or shrinks after you apply, and you might be able to see small white strips.

-Here are the tools you will need to put up your wall paper:
+Here are the tools you will need to hang up removable wall paper

 - temporary wall paper